Inman

 TAKE THE INMAN INTEL INDEX SURVEY FOR NOVEMBER

 Not even a last-minute twist could stop this train.
 Two days before the fairness hearing, the Department of Justice filed a statement of interest in the case.
 The agency’s position was it doesn’t care about the civil settlement.
-The DOJ we’ll pursue an antitrust action if, and when, it feel like it.
+It is the DOJ and it will pursue an antitrust action if, and when, it feels like it.
 Oh, and by the way, the whole buyer agreement signed before touring thing?
 The DOJ thinks its an antitrust violation.

 Despite the 11th-hour intervention, Bough approved the settlement.